groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/java/advanced-features/mastering-metadata-searches-regex-groupdocs-java/_index.md

 - GroupDocs.Metadata for Java
 type: docs
 ---

-# Efficient Metadata Searches in Java Using Regex with GroupDocs.Metadata
+# How to Search Metadata in Java Using Regex with GroupDocs.Metadata

+If you’re wondering **how to search metadata** quickly and accurately in your Java applications, you’ve come to the right place.
+In this tutorial we’ll walk through using GroupDocs.Metadata together with regular expressions (regex) to locate specific metadata properties—whether you need to filter by author, company, or any custom tag.
+By the end, you’ll have a clear, production‑ready solution that you can drop into any document‑processing pipeline.

-## Introduction
+## Quick Answers

-Are you looking for a powerful way to manage and search metadata within digital documents?
-Whether you are a developer optimizing document processing or a data manager enhancing organizational workflows, mastering the use of GroupDocs.Metadata for Java is essential.
-This tutorial will guide you through using regular expressions (regex) to efficiently search metadata properties, significantly improving your ability to handle and analyze digital content.

-**What You'll Learn:**
-- The importance of effective metadata management in Java applications.
-- How to utilize regex to perform efficient metadata searches.
-- Step-by-step implementation with GroupDocs.Metadata for Java.
+- **What is the primary library?** GroupDocs.Metadata for Java
-- Practical examples demonstrating real-world applications.

-Let's dive into setting up your environment and understanding the prerequisites needed for this tutorial.
+- **Which feature helps you find metadata?** Regex‑based search via `Specification`
+- **Do I need a license?** A free trial is available; a license is required for production use
+- **Can I search any document type?** Yes, GroupDocs.Metadata supports PDFs, Word, Excel, images, and more
+- **What Java version is required?** JDK 8 or higher

+## What is metadata searching and why use regex?

+Metadata are the hidden attributes embedded in a file—author, creation date, company, etc. Searching these attributes with plain string matching works for simple cases, but regex lets you define flexible patterns (e.g., “author*” or “.*company.*”) so you can locate multiple related properties in a single pass.
+This is especially useful when dealing with large document repositories where manual inspection is impossible.

 ## Prerequisites

-Before we begin, ensure you have the following in place:
+Before diving in, make sure you have the following:

-### Required Libraries, Versions, and Dependencies
-To follow along with this guide, you'll need:
-- GroupDocs.Metadata for Java version 24.12 or later.
+- **GroupDocs.Metadata for Java** version 24.12 or newer.
-- Basic knowledge of Maven for dependency management.
+- Maven installed for dependency management.

-### Environment Setup Requirements
-Ensure your development environment includes:
-- A compatible Java Development Kit (JDK) version.
-- An IDE like IntelliJ IDEA or Eclipse to write and run your code.
+- A Java 8 + JDK and an IDE such as IntelliJ IDEA or Eclipse.

-### Knowledge Prerequisites
-Familiarity with Java programming concepts, especially object-oriented principles, will be beneficial.
-Additionally, understanding regular expressions can help you grasp the search patterns we'll implement.
+- Basic familiarity with Java and regular expressions.

 ## Setting Up GroupDocs.Metadata for Java

-Getting started with GroupDocs.Metadata is straightforward if you follow these setup steps:

 ### Maven Setup
-Add the following configuration to your `pom.xml` file:
+Add the repository and dependency to your `pom.xml`:

 ```xml
 <repositories>